An aerial view of Wasaga Beach, Ontario, Canada. Content zilla/Shutterstock

 Best beach for wildlife

 Landlocked Alberta relies on its lakes to entertain summer beachcombers.
 While the province has plenty of watery escapes to lure the sand-starved, few are as perfect as tiny Annette Lake in Jasper National Park, with its forested shoreline, dramatic mountain backdrop and invigoratingly cold glacial waters.
-Short and narrow, Annette's patch of sand is barely the length of a frisbee throw – yet this makes for some special quirks.
+Short and narrow, Annette’s patch of sand is barely the length of a frisbee throw – yet the views of the Canadian Rockies from this tiny stretch are vast indeed.

 Planning tip: This is one of those rare beaches where you might want to pack some bear spray alongside your blow-up raft: grizzlies are sometimes spotted in the area.
 Elk and mule deer provide more innocuous company.